myelinio/myelin.io/content/blog/recommender-demo.md

 *preprocess.py* downloads the data and save it to the shared folder in a format the training process expects it.
-Full code can be founds [here.](https://raw.githubusercontent.com/myelinio/myelin-examples/master/recommender_demo/preprocess.py)
+Full code can be found [here.](https://raw.githubusercontent.com/myelinio/myelin-examples/master/recommender_demo/preprocess.py)

 We need an image that has the necessary tools for this step.
 This is defined in *Dockerfile.preprocess*: